The reflection representation in the homology of subword order: Introduction

 These considerations lead us to examine the tensor powers of the reflection representation (see Section~\ref{PowersOfRefl}), and the question of how many tensor powers are linearly independent characters.
-In answering these questions, we are led to a decomposition (Theorem~\ref{ReflRepMain}) showing that the $k$th tensor power of $S_{(n-1,1)}$ plus or minus one copy of $S_{(n-1,1)},$ has Frobenius characteristic equal to a nonnegative integer combination of the homogeneous symmetric functions $\{h_{n-r, 1^r)}: r\ge 2\}.$ It is \lq\lq almost" an $h$-positive permutation module.
-Inspired by this phenomenon, we prove, in Theorem~\ref{Homologyhbasis}, that in fact for all rank subsets $T,$ the homology module $\tilde{H}(T)$ has the property that $\tilde{H}(T) + (-1)^{|T|} S_{(n-1,1)} $ has Frobenius characteristic equal to an \textit{integer} combination of the homogeneous symmetric functions $\{h_{(n-r, 1^r)}: r\ge 2\}.$ Theorem~\ref{AlmosthpositiveInstances} establishes the truth of the following conjecture for all the rank-selected homology computed in this paper.

-\begin{conj} Let $A$ be an alphabet of size $n\ge 2.$ Then the homology of any finite nonempty rank-selected subposet of subword order on $A^*$, plus or minus one copy of the reflection representation of $S_n,$ is a permutation module.
+In answering these questions, we are led to a decomposition (Theorem~\ref{ReflRepMain}) showing that the $k$th tensor power of $S_{(n-1,1)}$ plus or minus one copy of $S_{(n-1,1)},$ has Frobenius characteristic equal to a nonnegative integer combination of the homogeneous symmetric functions $\{h_{(n-r, 1^r)}: r\ge 2\}.$ It is \lq\lq almost" an $h$-positive permutation module.
+(In general the homology itself is \textit{not} a permutation module.)
+Inspired by this phenomenon, we prove, in Theorem~\ref{Homologyhbasis}, that in fact for all rank subsets $T,$ the homology module $\tilde{H}(T)$ has the property that $\tilde{H}(T) + (-1)^{|T|} S_{(n-1,1)} $ has Frobenius characteristic equal to an \textit{integer} combination of the homogeneous symmetric functions $\{h_{(n-r, 1^r)}: r\ge 2\}.$ Theorem~\ref{AlmosthpositiveInstances} establishes the truth of the following conjecture for the homology of several subsets of ranks. \begin{conj} Let $A$ be an alphabet of size $n\ge 2.$ Then the $S_n-$homology module of any finite nonempty rank-selected subposet of subword order on $A^*$, plus or minus one copy of the reflection representation of $S_n,$ is a permutation module.
 In fact its Frobenius characteristic is $h$-positive and supported on the set $T_{2}(n)=\{h_\lambda: \lambda=(n-r, 1^r), r\ge 2\}.$ \end{conj}

-We give a simple criterion for when Conjecture 1 will imply Conjecture 2 in Lemma~\ref{RefRephPos}.
+We give a simple criterion for when Conjecture~\ref{Conj:tensorpower} will imply Conjecture~\ref{Conj:almost-h-pos} in Lemma~\ref{RefRephPos}.

 The main results of this paper are summarised below.
-Let $A$ be an alphabet of size $n\ge 2,$ and $T\subseteq [1,k]$ a subset of ranks. \begin{thm} The action of $S_n$ on the maximal chains of the rank-selected subposet of $A^*$ of words with lengths in $T,$ is a nonnegative integer combination of tensor powers of the reflection representation $S_{(n-1,1)}.$ If $|T|\ge 1,$ this action has $h$-positive Frobenius characteristic supported on the set $T_{1}(n)=\{h_\lambda: \lambda=(n-r, 1^r), r\ge 1\}.$ \end{thm}
+Let $A$ be an alphabet of size $n\ge 2,$ and $T\subseteq [1,k]$ a subset of ranks. \begin{thm} The $S_n$-module induced by the action of $S_n$ on the maximal chains of the rank-selected subposet of $A^*$ of words with lengths in $T,$ is a \textbf{nonnegative} integer combination of tensor powers of the reflection representation $S_{(n-1,1)}.$ If $|T|\ge 1,$ this module has $h$-positive Frobenius characteristic supported on the set $T_{1}(n)=\{h_\lambda: \lambda=(n-r, 1^r), r\ge 1\}.$ \end{thm}